Using Easy 3D Flex Powder

 Easy 3D Flex is an inorganic filling compound, which comes as a white powder.
 By mixing it with Powertex, you can create thick, coarse textures and even achieve 3D effects in paintings or on sculptures.
 Different effects and textures result from adding different quantities of the powder to Powertex liquid.

-Mix 3D Flex powder and Powertex with a scraper or palette knife and then apply to it to sculptures, canvas, gourds or other surface with the scraper, a brush or by hand.
+Mix 3D Flex powder and Powertex with a scraper or palette knife and then apply to it to sculptures, canvas, gourds or other surfaces with the scraper, a brush or by hand.

 By adding more 3D Flex powder you can create a thick sculpting clay that air dries to a rock hard surface.